PatWie/cuda-design-patterns/README.md

 **Reasons:**

 - The number of values of specific data types to read should be on the same line as the declaration.
+This way adding additional shared memory becomes easier during development.

 ## CUDA Kernel Dispatcher